thriniiiiiiiiiiii/VLM-Temporal-Operation-Intelligence-for-Logistics/README.md

 # VLM Temporal Operation Intelligence for Logistics

-Professional-grade Vision-Language Model system for temporal segment understanding and procedural workflow modeling in industrial logistics environments.
+ Vision-Language Model system for temporal segment understanding and procedural workflow modeling in industrial logistics environments.

 This repository implements an end-to-end Vision-Language Model (VLM) pipeline for temporal operation understanding, procedural workflow modeling, and next-action anticipation in real-world logistics environments.